Archive The Effects of Social Media on Parents and Parenting

 Comparing Children and Parenting Styles

-A big portion of the following of many parents is other parents.
-Maybe it’s because they’re part of their social circles, or maybe they’re just strangers that seem to have a cool life.
+Many parents follow other parents on social media.
+These parents could be a part of their social circles, or maybe they’re just strangers who seem to have a cool life.
 The point is that people consciously or unconsciously compare themselves to others.
-And if you’re following a parent constantly posting about how awesome their child is, it can lead to low self-esteem on your part.
+And if you’re following a parent who constantly posts about how awesome their child is, it can lead to low self-esteem on your part.
 Worse, you might start comparing your child’s “successes” with other children’s.

-There’s nothing wrong with learning from other parents, in fact, as we’ll find out, it’s a great benefit of using social media.
-But parents might exaggerate their child’s accomplishments for effect when posting on social media.
+There’s nothing wrong with learning from other parents.
+In fact, as we’ll find out, it’s a great benefit of using social media.
+However, parents might exaggerate their child’s accomplishments for effect when posting on social media.
 And even if they’re not, we should take them with a grain of salt.

 Oversharing Personal Moments